haydn/ulm/README.md

 # Universal Language for Mathematics

-Project to define a spec for a univeral [abstract syntax tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree) (AST) for mathematical expressions.
+Project to define a spec for a universal [abstract syntax tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree) (AST) for mathematical expressions.

 Something like this: